RealityRipple/UXP/docs/CONTRIBUTING.md

 Important when editing/adding code:

-1. Stick to the style of surrounding code.
-If you're editing code in a module that deviates from our generally-used code style, don't mix in generally-used code style with the deviating code style.
+1. **Stick to the style of surrounding code.** If you're editing code in a module that deviates from our generally-used code style, don't mix in generally-used code style with the deviating code style.
 E.g. if a source file uses tabs everywhere, and you edit this code, also use tabs.
 If you feel code style should be rewritten to improve legibility, preferably create a separate issue to change it and do not roll it in with functional code changes!
-2. Use the following guideline where there's no clear deviating style in use:
+2. Use the following rough guideline where there's no clear deviating style in use:
     - Put opening function/scope braces at the end of the line.
     - Align closing braces with the indentation of the first character of the function/scope
-    - Use a line cap of 80 characters.
+    - Use a line cap of 120 characters.
 Put continuations on the next line if it overflows.
-    - Use spaces for indentation, and indent scopes 2 spaces.
+    - Use **spaces** for indentation, and indent scopes **2** spaces.
     Example:
     ```C++
     nsSVGFilterFrame*